mnelson4/yet-another-related-posts-plugin/readme.txt

 Yet Another Related Posts Plugin (YARPP) gives you a list of posts and/or pages related to the current entry, introducing the reader to other relevant content on your site.
 Key features include:

 1. **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, and categories, YARPP calculates a "match score" for each pair of posts on your blog.
 You choose the threshold limit for relevance and you get more related posts if there are more related posts and less if there are less.
+[Learn more](http://wordpress.tv/2011/01/29/michael-%E2%80%9Cmitcho%E2%80%9D-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/)
-2. **Templating**: **New in 3.0!** The [YARPP templating system](http://mitcho.com/blog/projects/yarpp-3-templates/) puts you in charge of how your posts are displayed.
+2. **Templating**: The [YARPP templating system](http://mitcho.com/blog/projects/yarpp-3-templates/) puts you in charge of how your posts are displayed.
 3. **Caching**: **Improved in 3.2!** YARPP organically caches the related posts data as your site is visited, greatly improving performance.
 4. **Related posts in RSS feeds**: Display related posts in your RSS and Atom feeds with custom display options.
 5. **Disallowing certain tags or categories**: You can choose certain tags or categories as disallowed, meaning any page or post with such tags or categories will not be served up by the plugin.